element-plus/element-plus/docs/en-US/guide/theming.md

 You can find SCSS variables in [`packages/theme-chalk/src/common/var.scss`](https://github.com/element-plus/element-plus/blob/dev/packages/theme-chalk/src/common/var.scss).

 ::: warning
-We use [`sass:map`](https://sass-lang.com/documentation/values/maps) refactor all SCSS variables.
+We use [`sass:map`](https://sass-lang.com/documentation/values/maps) to refactor all SCSS variables.

-For example, We use `$--colors` as a map to record various types of colors.
+For example, We use `$--colors` as a map to preserve different types of colors.

-`$--notification` is a map of all variables of the `notification` compoennt.
+`$--notification` is a map where all variables of the `notification` component at.

 In the future, we will write documentation for variables that can be customized for each component.
-You can also directly view the [var.scss](https://github.com/element-plus/element-plus/blob/dev/packages/theme-chalk/src/common/var.scss).
+You can also directly checkout the source [var.scss](https://github.com/element-plus/element-plus/blob/dev/packages/theme-chalk/src/common/var.scss).
 :::

 ```scss